sighupio/fury-getting-started/fury-next-on-eks/README.md

 2. Upon being prompted to connect to the VPN, simply open the .ovpn file via your OpenVPN Client application.

-3. Connect to the OpenVPN Server via the chosen OpenVPN Client and continue by pressing `enter`
+3. Connect to the OpenVPN Server via the chosen OpenVPN Client and continue by pressing the <kbd>⏎ Enter</kbd> key.

 4. Once connected to the VPN the process will continue to provision the cluster and the distribution.

 > ⏱ The process will take several minutes to complete, you can follow the progress in detail by running the following command:
 >
 > ```bash
-> tail -f /root/.furyctl/furyctl.log
+> tail -f /root/.furyctl/furyctl.log | jq
 > ```

 🚀 Success!
 The distribution is fully deployed.
 Proceed to the next section to explore the various features it has to offer.